 Challenged to advertise UPS world of possibilities to brand managers using a little widget character, my brief was a dream brief and very simple; “Do something interesting”.

-The microsite featured in the shortlist at the Cannes festival in 2010 and received the seal of approval of more than 3 million visitors.
-The widget was downloaded 78,737 times.
+The microsite featured in the shortlist at the Cannes festival in 2010 and received the seal of approval from more than 18 million visitors (Marketing Society).
+By December 2008 the widget had been downloaded 179.972 times.
 It was used to track more than 62,000 packages across the globe and overall, the results were exceptional…

 This impressive return on investment, plus the great attention to detail and inspired design of the microsite, won the hearts and minds of the judges at the NewMediaAge Effectiveness Awards 2009.
 They gave the UPS widget microsite and campaign the Winner award in the Business to Business category.

 Other awards include NY Festivals 2009 Innovative Advertising Awards Finalist, Euro Effies/Eaca 2009 Finalist for Digital and The Marketing Society Awards, Best Digitally Led Marketing.

 Additionally the microsite and campaign were featured in Tom Himpe’s book ‘Advertising NEXT – 150 winning campaigns for the new communications age’.